 The Commission's two-week session included the following activities:

-On 9 March 2015, the Commission adopted a political declaration on the occasion of the 20th anniversary of the Fourth World Conference on Women.
+Session OutcomesThe Political Declaration adopted on the occasion of the 20th anniversary of the Fourth World Conference on Women is available here: